 A rich and chocolatey dessert for all my dear friends, cyber and tangible, and for my wonderful family.
-May you all have a wonderful Valentine's Day!
-Guess what you are having for dessert when you come for dinner this week, My Dears :)
+They are wonderful finale to any holiday or special dinner.

 I've had pots de crème that have been like eating chocolate truffles, dense and heavy, but these are more like a custard.
 Delicious!

 A mouthful of love from me to you...

 from Baking, from My Home to Yours by Dorie Greenspan

 "While you can serve pots de crème at room temperature, I prefer these chilled.
 I usually serves them with a little lightly sweetened whipped cream or a dollop of crème fraîche."
 Quote by Dorie Greenspan

 Makes 8 servings (my little lion cups are only 1/3 cup so I got 11 full servings)

 1 1/2 cups whipping cream, divided